iamnbutler/zephyr/README.md

 - [x] Basic output: JSON -> structured text slice by node in figma
 - [x] Autolayout aware outputs
 - [ ] Syntactic slicing using Tresitter for a single language (Rust)
-- [ ] Highlight syntax tree in a single theme
+- [x] Highlight syntax tree in a single theme
 - [ ] Controling styling using [Tokens Studio](https://tokens.studio/)
 - [ ] Add a list of selectable languages
 - [ ] Add a list of selectable themes

-## TODO
+## API Roadmap

-Explore using Monarch to chop up code: https://microsoft.github.io/monaco-editor/monarch.html
+Use a Next.js API to process the code from figma

+- [ ] Recieve a string from figma and send a response
+- [ ] Return a highlighted array from a Rust string
+- [ ] Use multiple routes or arguments to specify the language to use for highlighting